 This could significantly affect equalization payments.

-3) Are notice of assessments and income tax returns for the last 3 years attached?
+3) Are notices of assessments and income tax returns for the last 3 years attached?

 4) Have all sources of income been disclosed?

-5) Are expenses stated accurate?
+5) Are expenses stated accurately?
 Or reasonable under the circumstances?

 6) Did you list only your share of jointly owned assets and debts?

-7) Are values for assets owned on date of marriage included with supporting documentation?
+7) Are values for assets owned on the date of marriage included with supporting documentation?

 8) Have any assets been disposed of in the 2 years prior to separation?
 If yes, further investigation may be required.